wso2/docs-open-banking/en/docs/get-started/open-banking-requirements.md

 4. **Developer Portal** - The solution offers a customizable Developer Portal that enables application developers to publish, republish, subscribe, and test APIs.

-5. **Banking Systems Integration** - The solution uses the integration capabilities of the WSO2 Enterprise Integrator to help banks connect their core banking systems and overcome the challenges of the legacy technology.
-The solution
+5. **Banking Systems Integration** - The solution uses the integration capabilities of [WSO2 Micro Integrator](https://apim.docs.wso2.com/en/latest/integrate/integration-overview/) to help banks connect their core banking systems and overcome the challenges of legacy technology.
+With the help of the Micro Integrator, WSO2 Open Banking can support:
-supports:
      - different message protocols (HTTP/TCP), message types (REST/SOAP), and formats (ISO 8583, ISO 20022).
      - mediation between a legacy or digital core and other banking systems, and the bank’s library of open banking APIs.